Escape to The Swag Through a Book

-April is usually the month that we welcome guests for the start of our season at The Swag, and I know that many of our loyal Swaggers are longing for the crisp spring air, budding wildflowers, and views through leafless trees toward the mountains.
-We are as disappointed as you that our 2020 plans have changed.
-While we can’t welcome you up our gravel road this month, we can all visit the Great Smoky Mountains through the magic of reading during this period of social distancing.
+I know that many of our loyal Swaggers are longing for the crisp spring air, budding wildflowers, and views through leafless trees toward the mountains.
+While you may not be able to make it up to The Swag this weekend, we can all visit the Great Smoky Mountains through the magic of reading.

 The region’s beauty and history inspired many wonderful works of fiction and nonfiction.
 Here are three of my suggestions for those of you looking for a mountain escape.